 A FIRE FIGHTER (thank you Joaquin Phoenix in Ladder 49 for that phase).

-But one day it hit me—A WRITER.
+One day it hit me—A WRITER.
 I could do it ALL.
-After that you couldn’t stop me from writing.
+Then you couldn’t stop me from writing.
 I penned my first novel at fifteen (but don’t ask me to show it to you, because it’s like I was in competition to beat the thesaurus).
 When I was diagnosed with a chronic illness, writing became even more important, because it became my therapy.
-I could write these characters and suddenly I wasn’t so alone.
+When I wrote my characters, suddenly I wasn’t so alone.

 These days you can find me daydreaming about where to travel with my husband, singing in my car, or lost in the newest K drama.
 And planning my next novel, of course 😉